 Webster's Unabridged Dictionary - Letter S - Page 39

-Secreted (imp. & p. p.) of
+Secreted (imp. & p. p.) of Secrete.

-Secreting (p. pr. & vb. n.) of Secrete
+Secreting (p. pr. & vb. n.) of Secrete.

 Secrete (v. t.)
 To deposit in a place of hiding; to hide; to conceal; as, to secrete stolen goods; to secrete one's self.

 Secrete (v. t.)
+(Physiol.)
 To separate from the blood and elaborate by the process of secretion; to elaborate and emit as a secretion.
 See Secretion.

 Secretion (n.)
 The act of secreting or concealing; as, the secretion of dutiable goods.

 Secretion (n.)
+(Physiol.)
 The act of secreting; the process by which material is separated from the blood through the agency of the cells of the various glands and elaborated by the cells into new substances so as to form the various secretions, as the saliva, bile, and other digestive fluids.
-The process varies in the different glands, and hence are formed the various secretions.

 Secretist (n.)
 A dealer in secrets.
+[Obs.]

 Secretitious (a.)
-Parted by animal secretion; as, secretitious humors.
+Parted by animal secretion; as, secretitious humors. -- Floyer.

 Secretive (a.)
 Tending to secrete, or to keep secret or private; as, a secretive disposition.